Teen Acute Stress Disorder Treatment

 What if it gets worse and becomes PTSD?

-If the disorder develops into PTSD, then you will still be able to get treatment, and there’s still every possibility of recovery.
+If the disorder develops into post-traumatic stress disorder (PTSD), then you will still be able to get treatment, and there’s still every possibility of recovery.
 However, PTSD (because it is more advanced) can be more difficult to treat, which is why seeking treatment early can make it easier on you, in the long run.